vieiragiulia/median-externalQuickSort/README.md

 to get the median I used external Quicksort.

-Here the input needs to be ./tp3 input.txt output.txt LIM_M as LIM_M is the number of Mb available to use in the program if you don't use LIM_M it will assume it is 2 and may take to long to process the input file needs to have, on it first line m and n for a matrix mxn.
+Here the input needs to be ./tp3 input.txt output.txt LIM_M as LIM_M is the number of Mb available to use in the program if you don't use LIM_M it will assume it can only fit 2 integers at a time and may take to long to process the input file needs to have, on it first line m and n for a matrix mxn.
 On the next m lines the n elements of it, separated by space.

 The output is [average],[median] for each line, then [total average] on an extra line of the new file.